Skip to main content

 Pectolite is structurally and chemically related to other pyroxenoids and pyroxenes.

-This page titled 14.1.3: Silicate Class - Chain Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.1.3: Silicate Class - Chain Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.